 This bill attempts to make the teacher licensure process more attractive to new teachers and more alluring to existing teachers.
 As a millennial teacher myself with eight years of teaching experience, I have experienced the dynamic impact of "job-hopping" firsthand.
 The past seven of my eight years of teaching have been in the same building.
 In those seven years at that building, I have worked with ten different colleagues coming and going in just my own department, which consists of me and three other teachers.
 By the time I entered my fourth year of teaching, I was the longest serving teacher in my department.
-While observing my similaraged peers come and go, I have also thought about pursuing other opportunities outside of education.
+I recently learned that two of my three current department colleagues, one a millennial, will be vacating their positions at the end of this school year.
+While observing my similar-aged peers come and go, I have also thought about pursuing other opportunities outside of education.